 Dr. Agbessi decided to pay the knowledge she had earned over her career forward by teaching in a Medical Capacity Building (MCB) mentoring program with Mercy Ships.
 There, she is able to work with and help train local medical professionals, offering knowledge and skills to help them succeed in their careers.

 We are so thankful for these women and all of the women that are paving the way toward total access to safe, timely surgery.
-If you would like to know how you can serve alongside these women, visit apply.mercyships.org to find your place onboard!
+If you would like to know how you can serve alongside these women, visit opportunities.mercyships.org to find your place onboard!